Home

 PI: Harini Sampath

-Harini Sampath is an Associate Professor tenured in the Department of Nutritional Sciences at Rutgers University.
-She is a resident faculty at the New Jersey Institute for Food, Nutrition, and Health, where she also directs the Lipidomics Core.
-In her work, she uses her training in Biochemical and Molecular Nutrition to identify cellular alterations that underlie metabolic diseases such as type 2 diabetes and cardiovascular disease.
-Her work is funded by the NIH, the Marie-Curie Foundation, and the American Heart Association and has been published in numerous journals including the Journal of Biological Chemistry, the American Journal of Physiology, Cell Metabolism, Plos One, and Endocrinology.
+Harini Sampath is an Associate Professor of Nutritional Sciences and resident faculty at the New Jersey Institute for Food, Nutrition, and Health, where she also directs the Quantitative Lipidomics Core.
+She uses her training in Biochemical and Molecular Nutrition to identify cellular alterations that underlie metabolic diseases such as type 2 diabetes and cardiovascular disease.
+Her work has been funded by the NIH, the Marie-Curie Foundation, and the American Heart Association and has been published in numerous leading journals.
 Harini received her Ph.D. from the University of Wisconsin-Madison and her B.S. from the University of New Hampshire.
 In her free time, Harini enjoys traveling, gardening, and spending time with her family.

-Dr. Priyanka Sharma joined the Sampath Lab in 2018.
+Dr. Priyanka Sharma joined the lab in 2018.
 Trained in academia and industry, her research focuses on identifying new dietary phytochemicals with promising pharmacological activity against diseases posing a threat to public health.
-She is currently working on understanding the molecular mechanisms that link dietary factors, including macronutrients, micronutrients, and polyphenols to alterations in energy balance.
+She is currently working on understanding the molecular mechanisms that link fatty acids to intestinal organoid development.
 In her free time she loves to travel and develop her passion for nature photography.

 Graduate Students

-Bhavya Blaze is a graduate student in the department of Nutritional Sciences, who joined Sampath Lab in January 2019.
-Her research focuses on the modulation of exercise endurance by oxidative stress .
+Bhavya Blaze is a Nutritional Science doctoral candidate.
+She joined the lab in 2019 and is elucidating the role of the DNA repair enzyme OGG1 in modulation of muscle and adipose function.
 While she is not in classes or in the lab, she enjoys spending time with her family.

-Camille Duchamp is a doctoral student in the department of nutritional sciences who joined the lab in March of 2021.
-Her research focuses on understanding the role of stearoyl-CoA desaturases in rodent models.
+Camille Duchamp is a Nutritional Sciences Ph.D. candidate.
+She joined the lab in 2021 and is focused on understanding the role of stearoyl-CoA desaturases in the colon.
 In her free time, Camille likes to ride her horse and explore the outdoors.

-Matthew Selby started his academic career in the Biochemistry and Human Physiology Departments at the University of Oregon and is now a Nutritional Sciences graduate student at Rutgers.
-He joined the lab in January 2022, and his research examines how tissue-specific stearoyl-CoA desaturases modulate whole-body lipid and energy homeostasis.
+Matthew Selby is a Nutritional Sciences graduate student.
+He joined the lab in 2022, and his research examines how tissue-specific stearoyl-CoA desaturases modulate whole-body lipid and energy homeostasis.
 In his free time, he enjoys weightlifting, gardening, and being outraged at TikTok dietary advice.

 Undergraduate Students